There's a lot to know about Spain, so get started with these facts about Spain's population, people, language and culture.

-Geography: Spain is one of the most mountainous countries in Europe.
-Three quarters of the country is over 500m above sea level, and a quarter of it is over a kilometer above sea level.
+Spain is one of the most mountainous countries in Europe.
+Three-quarters of the country is over 500m above sea level, and a quarter of it is over a kilometer above sea level.
 The most famous mountain ranges in Spain are the Pyrenees and the Sierra Nevada.
-The Sierra Nevada can be visited as a Day Trip from Granada.
+The Sierra Nevada can be visited as a day trip from Granada.

-Spain has Atlantic and Mediterranean coastline.
+Spain has Atlantic and Mediterranean coastlines.
 The border between the Med and the Atlantic can be found in Tarifa.